-We recognized \$3.4 million (including \$1.4 million in the second quarter of 2016) in income related to cash Kronos received in the first six months of 2016 from settlement of a business interruption insurance claim arising in 2014.
+We recognized \$3.4 million in income related to cash Kronos received in the first nine months of 2016 from settlement of a business interruption insurance claim arising in 2014.
 No additional material amounts are expected to be received with respect to such insurance claim.